cdent/gabbi/docs/source/jsonpath.rst

 convenient, keep in mind there is a tradeoff in readability that should not be overlooked before implementing this technique.

+Examples like this can be found in one of gabbi's `yaml-from-disk tests`_.

 There are more JSONPath examples in :doc:`example` and in the `jsonpath_rw`_ and `jsonpath_rw_ext`_ documentation.